tinuva/SDRPlusPlusBrown/docs/tx.md

 Supported hardware:

 * SDRs with Hermes Lite 2 protocol.
-I have two models of this radio, they slightly differ, but nothing special.
+I have two different models of this transcievers, nothing special.
 Probably, older models and various modifications will work, too.
-However, there's nothing to control older hermes builtin microphone/speaker.
+However, there's nothing to control older model's built-in microphone/speaker.

-If you want your hardware to be added, contact me or make pull request.
+If you want your hardware to be added, contact me or make code pull request.

 ### What works

 You can receive/transmit SSB (USB/LSB).
-You can use your desktop microphone.
-You can run sdr++ on the Android phone while laying on the sofa and use microphone of your smartphone, wireless.
+You can use your microphone of your desktop/notebook computer.
+You can run sdr++ on the
+Android phone while laying on the sofa and use microphone of your smartphone, and use wireless connection to the transciever.
-Sofa was the intended use, and I will add everything to make it work better, including small logbook etc. Jokes aside, portable use is intended in a first place.
+Sofa was the primary driving factor for this software development, and I will add everything to make it work better, including small logbook for QSO logging etc. Jokes aside, portable use was primary goal.

-### What sucks
+### What works poorly

 * When you use WiFi, you'll have some packet loss, in best conditions it's quite bearable.
   It may cause the relay clicks, because it causes IQ stream interruption, and transciever responds this way.
-* On Android, SSB audio as played on the phone speaker that sucks when comparing it to the headphones, on most phone models.
+* On Android, SSB audio as played on the phone speaker that sucks on most phone models when comparing it to any headphones inserted.
 However, in portable conditions, this is acceptable.

 ### Recommendations

 * Use headphones on Android.
 * Use wired connection if possible.
 Some androids support ethernet over USB, and it works well.
 Buy USB-C dock with ethernet port.
 It can also charge your phone while you use it.
+My third option for the phones that do not support usb ethernet, would be RNDIS(over USB) with an addition of intermediate single board computer (idea is reaping).
 * If using WiFi, use 5GHz band, because 2.4GHz could be close to useless, depending on the environment.
+Portable router with 5GHz band is a good idea.
-* Try narrow band (48 khz) if you have packet loss.
+* Try narrow band for receiving (48 khz) if you have packet loss.
 It may help.

 ## How to use